Avola/avola-client-npm/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/db/Npm-logo.svg/2000px-Npm-logo.svg.png" alt="npm logo" width="150" height="50" />

 # avola-client :package:
 Avola Decision client package to execute and synchronize your decisions with an ease.
-Also check out our other packages and definitely [read our api documentation](https://docs.avo.la).
+This package is for any developer looking for an easy solution to connect Avola Decision to their software.
+Also check out our other packages and definitely [read our api documentation](https://docs.avo.la) if something is not clear.

+## Requirements
+* A valid Avola Decision account - don't have an account?
+Find out the very basics [by creating a free account](https://free.avo.la)
+* In Avola, you need to create an API account (save the clientid and secret) - For free user check the my account page
+* Your custom company endpoint ex: https://companyxyz.api.avo.la - For free user: https://free.api.avo.la
+* Your token host - you can find this at /api/settings on your custom company api endpoint - For free user it is optional and already defaults to https://free.auth.avo.la

 ## Installation
 ```sh